 Our podiatrist in League City, TX, knows how hard it is to decrease your usual level of activity, but avoiding any additional strain on the injured ligament is an important part of the healing process.
 Using over-the-counter pain relievers can alleviate the associated inflammation and pain temporarily, but stopping your exercise routine gives the ligament the much need break from repetitive overuse.

 Our foot specialist at Vargas Foot & Ankle Specialists recommends you ice your heel several times per day.
 Reusable ice packs are convenient, says our podiatrist in League City, but applying ice directly to the affected area is also effective.
 You can even make your own homemade ice cup by freezing water in a disposable plastic or paper cup, and then apply to your heel for 10-15 minutes.

 Try Stretching Therapy to Alleviate Plantar Fasciitis Pain

 Stretching and strengthening exercises can be done at home, or under the guidance of a physical therapist, says our League City, TX, podiatrist.
 Other therapies to try are shoe inserts, like heel cups or orthotics, to help distribute the pressure to your feet more evenly.

 Try Conservative Measures First

 Relieving your plantar fasciitis pain can involve a combination of different treatment measures, advises our podiatrist in League City.
 Most patients recover with conventional methods, including resting, icing, and stretching.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about pain relief for your plantar fasciitis or other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office near League City, TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about pain relief for your plantar fasciitis or other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office near League City, TX, by clicking here or by calling 281.397.3487.